John Carter (film): Title changes

 Despite the name change, some hints of the original title remain.
 Some promotional materials used the stylized "JCM" logo, and at the end of the film is a title card with "John Carter of Mars".
 The marketing team had yielded to Stanton on that, and he explained that "it means something by the end of the movie, and if there are more movies I want that to be what you remember".

 After the film's release and subsequent failure, the truncated title was seen as part of the problem.
 "What the hell is John Carter?
-What's the film about?" asked Peter Sealey, former marketing president at Columbia, told the Los Angeles Times. " I don't know who John Carter is.
+What's the film about?" asked Peter Sealey, former marketing president at Columbia Pictures, told the Los Angeles Times. " I don't know who John Carter is.
 You've got to make that clear".
 Stanton reportedly believed there was enough awareness of the books that this would not be a problem, to which another marketing executive responded, "People don't say, 'I know what I'll be for Halloween!
-I'll be John Carter!'"
+I'll be John Carter!